internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 Like I mentioned above, the microcontroller has its 32 IO pins divided into 4 "ports" of 8 pins each (Ports A, B, C and D), and I'm able to set and read from 8 pins at a time using single "in" and "out" instructions.

-For the VPU, I used Port D for the pins that control the VRAM and the counter mentioned above, this way I could set them all at ounce, saving extra clocks.
+For the VPU, I used Port D for the pins that control the VRAM and the counter mentioned above, this way I could set them all at once, saving extra clocks.

 Port C (referred to as PINC when used as an input) is the Data bus from the current VRAM.